-Following the 3:00pm performance, Professors David Sloane and Jody David Armour will participate in a discussion of the central question: are things better than they were 25 years ago.
+Following the performance, Professors David Sloane and Jody David Armour participated in a discussion of the central question: are things better than they were 25 years ago.

 Facing Our Truth: Ten Minute Plays about Trayvon, Race and Privilege

-In light of the George Zimmerman verdict, The New Black Fest commissioned six very playwrights to write 10-minute plays on the topic of Trayvon Martin, race and/or privilege.
-“Facing Our Truth’s purpose is to incite serious discussion in our collective communities around these urgent issues.”
+In light of the George Zimmerman verdict, The New Black Fest commissioned six very playwrights to write six 10-minute plays on the topic of Trayvon Martin, race and/or privilege.
+The purpose of “Facing Our Truth” is to incite serious discussion in our collective communities around these urgent issues.

 Following the play there was a vibrant dialogue on these relevant issues – facilitated by USC Price Professor LaVonna Blair Lewis.